magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 State number
 """"""""""""

-We did not write the description to this field.
+| We did not write the description to this field.

 .. _user-lastname:

-Lastname
+Last name
-""""""""
+"""""""""

-We did not write the description to this field.
+| We did not write the description to this field.

 .. _user-firstname:

-Firstname
+First name
-"""""""""
+""""""""""

-We did not write the description to this field.
+| We did not write the description to this field.